feoh/blindnotdumb/posts/a-mac-users-survival-guide-for-buying-a-pc-laptop.md

 screens (in my case, I'm low vision, I NEED a large bright display), you need to be careful here.

+## To Matte or Not To Matte

+Every time I mention nit count and screens, people who likely know more than I do about this stuff remind me that having a Matte screen can make a significant impact on the amount of perceived glare.
+That makes sense to me, but I have yet to have the opportunity to test matte and non matte screens side by side so I have no personal opinion on this.
+If I ever buy a PC laptop again though, I'll be sure to look for a matte screen.
+With glare being such a serious problem for me, it certainly can't hurt!

 ## It's All About The Nits

 The Lenovo T15 gen2 I bought is a lovely laptop in many ways, but the screen is